 for a water quality improvement field study project

 South Lake Elementary School (6th Grade), Brevard County,

 Blue School grant program overview

-The St. Johns River Water Management District plans to offer up to $20,000 during the second year of its Blue School Grant Program—the 2017–2018 school year.
+The St. Johns River Water Management District plans to offer up to $20,000 during the third year of its Blue School Grant Program—the 2019–2020 school year.
 Up to $2,000 per teacher, per school will be awarded to middle and high school teachers to enhance student knowledge of Florida’s water resources.
 Public and charter school teachers within the district’s boundaries are eligible to apply.

 Each school within the district is eligible to receive funding once per academic year.

 The district will reimburse only for authorized purchases made after the grant is awarded.
 The district cannot remit payment until the required invoicing documentation is submitted by the individual grantee and school.

 The district will pay the invoice via ACH transfer to the school district on behalf of the school approved for a grant.
 It is the responsibility of the teacher/school to coordinate with the school district to have the funds transferred to the school.

 A final report and documentation are due after May 10, 2020.

 Final documentation to be submitted upon completion of the project: